What is wideband code division multiple access WCDMA?

 • Channels: Different channels are defined for various purposes, including dedicated channels for voice, data, and control signaling.

-• Handovers: WCDMA supports seamless handovers between different cells or base stations, ensuring continuous connectivity for mobile users as they move through the network.
+• Handovers: wcdma supports seamless handoven different cells or base stations, ENSURING continuous connectivity for mobile users asy move Through the network.

 • Cell Reselection: Devices are capable of reselecting cells based on factors like signal strength and network load.